1. A cover letter including:

 - Please obtain the longest possible expiration date on import permits.

-- Foreign investigators should also be aware that compounds are shipped with a listed value (for insurance purposes).
-Since this can cause problems with customs officials, investigators should determine in advance what steps should be taken to avoid these complications.
+- Foreign investigators should also be aware that compounds are shipped with a listed value for insurance purposes.
+Since this may cause problems with customs officials, investigators should determine in advance what steps should be taken to avoid these complications.
 Often an official statement that the compounds are for research only and have no commercial value is sufficient.

-Failure to comply with aforesaid guidelines may delay the processing of your request.
+Failure to comply with aforesaid guidelines is likely to delay the processing of your request.

-c U.S. Department of Health and Human Services Public Health Services review committee reviews applications involving clinical research or human subjects use projects.
-Members of the Scientific Expert Committee include subject matter experts, identified by the NIDA Drug Supply Program.
+b Members of the Scientific Expert Committee includes subject matter experts, identified by the NIDA Drug Supply Program.